mooneymi/large_scale_data/BMI535_Week_8.1_Intro_to_Docker.md

 ![Docker Volumes](images/docker-volumes.jpg)
 https://codeblog.dotsandbrackets.com/persistent-data-docker-volumes/

 Volumes let you use files and folders outside of the built in container file system.
-In our `docker run` statement, we'll make the following volume.

 ## Broad Institute GATK Docker Image